 Retail pricing focuses on competitor prices and comparison – what are the stations closest to you charging?
 What brands sell the most fuel in your local market?
 OPIS tracks retail profits and margins, volumes, brand power and market share to help retailers gauge their station’s performance and strategize new ways to increase sales and cut costs.
 OPIS also provides news and insight on boosting convenience store sales.

 OPIS is directly connected to nearly 100 billion gallons of fuel per year as the most widely-accepted price benchmark for supply contracts and competitive positioning.
 OPIS is the reliable benchmark because we’re unbiased and independent: we have no stake in fuel transactions, are not funded by oil industry organizations and adhere to antitrust guidelines determined by legal counsel.

 OPIS covers spot refined products, renewable fuels, LPG and refinery feedstocks throughout the U.S., Europe and Asia.
 Our cues come from the industry – we track spot prices on an all-day basis.Learn More

 Billions of gasoline and diesel gallons are sold in the U.S. based on definitive OPIS rack benchmarks.
 OPIS also provides rack pricing for Mexico, Canada and Australia.Learn More

 Track retail pricing and margins, brand performance, volumes and market share with extensive data for North America as well as 38 countries across Europe, South America, Japan, Mexico and Australia.Learn More

 Historical pricing is available for gasoline, diesel, jet fuel and NGLs for all key North American spot markets since 1980, nearly 400 wholesale rack locations since 1995 and retail gasoline and diesel fuel prices since 2007.Learn More

 The OPIS Spot Ticker provides live spot gasoline, diesel and jet fuel prices.
 Track spot market prices and NYMEX differentials, monitor volatility, dispatch/delay in anticipation of 6pm prices changes.Learn More

-Benchmark rack gasoline, diesel and biodiesel prices are available at several email delivery times and formats for hundreds of U.S. rack locations.
+Benchmark rack gasoline and diesel prices are available at several email delivery times and formats for hundreds of U.S. rack locations.
 Ensure accurate wholesale supply deals for both buyer and seller.Learn More

 Web-based solution provides critical data fuel retailers need – live competitor pricing alerts, margins, market share, and weekly volume trends.
 Better manage and grow your retail fuel business.Learn More